Concepts

 # Jobs report

-The job report gives a high-level summary of the all the trigger events processed by the recipe.
-The entire flow of each trigger event through the recipe is called a job.
+The jobs report summarizes all trigger events processed by the recipe.
+Each trigger event's flow through the recipe is a job.

 Jobs report page